ArianeDucellier/DataScience/ReproducibleResearch/Assignment1/PA1_template.md

 ## [1] 10766
 ```

 These values do not differ much from the estimates from the first part of the assignment.
 The mean is a same, while the median is a bit larger.
-The impact of imputing missing data increases the estimates of the total daily number of steps.

 Are there differences in activity patterns between weekdays and weekends?
 -------------------------------------------------------------------------

-To answer this question, we create a new factor variable in the dataset with two levels (???weekday??? and ???weekend???) indicating whether a given date is a weekday or weekend day.
+To answer this question, we create a new factor variable in the dataset with two levels (weekday and weekend) indicating whether a given date is a weekday or weekend day.
 Then, we make a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.

 ```r